cityofaustin/atd-knack-services/README.md

 - update DAGs to use socrata tokens, KNACK_APP_ID, KNACK_API_KEY
 - document docker CI
 - warning: if you copy an app, the record IDs will change. do a replace!
-- get medata loader going again
+- get metadata loader going again
+- disable legacy publisher for those that have been migrated

 # Configuration